Ziggyyyyyyyy/hospital-management-system-v2/README.md

 Clinical notes
 Diagnosis
-Treatment information
 Prescription information
 Follow-up instructions

 Gemini converts the clinical information into a patient-friendly summary.

+Structured Output
+The generated summary is persisted and associated with the relevant appointment.

+The AI is used as a documentation and preparation aid, not as a replacement for clinical judgment.

+📝 Post-Visit AI Summary

+After a consultation, the doctor can provide:

+Clinical notes
+Diagnosis
+Prescription information
+Follow-up instructions

+Gemini converts the clinical information into a patient-friendly summary.

-Output
+Structured Output
 Visit Explanation
 Medication Schedule
 Follow-Up Steps
 Instructions

-The generated result is stored for later access by the patient.
+The generated result is persisted for later access by the patient.

 🛡️ 7.
 LLM Failure Handling